realityforge/course-getting-started-with-ethereum-solidity-development/node/README.md

 3. Start the node as a miner.

-Select a networkid that does not align with a public network (i.e. not a low number).
+Select a networkid that does not align with a public network (i.e. 1 is mainnet, 2 and 3 are testnets).
 We choose 4224.
 Then there are several parameters relating to network connectivity of the node and some relating to mining.

 Before running the command we need to create a file that contains password for the account that the coinbase transaction will deposit the mining reward into.